EAS-project-oy/eas-eu-compliance/readme.txt

 * Swedish

 The following currency switcher plugins are supported:

-* WooCommerce Currency Switcher from WooCommerce Payments by
+* WooCommerce Currency Switcher from WooCommerce Payments by Automattic
 * WPML WooCommerce Multi-currency by OnTheGoSystems
-* Multi Currency for WooCommerce by VillaTheme
-* WooCommerce Ultimate Multi Currency Suite by Dev49.net (requires a patch, contact us for details)
-* Polylang + Hyyan WooCommerce Polylang Integration

 = EAS EU compliance Features =